My girlfriend caught me red handed.

 In the example presented above, the imaginary interactions of a group of characters threatened to produce implications that stretched beyond the table and into the real world interactions.
 It’s not a hanging matter, no, but I did see real potential for one or more players to come away with a bad experience.
 Significantly, this problem was at least partly a question of contextualization.
 The metalinguistic framework which made it possible to understand the actions of one player in terms of the game world grew a bit too thin for my comfort.
 I’ve seen that framework break down entirely.
 If you’ve played pen&paper RPGs for long, you have too.
 It happens all the time.

 Focus: scene -setting.
 I once had a pair of players who insisted on focusing on something other than my own narrative just about every time.
-If I asked them to set the characters up in a marching order, they began asking questions about the politics of the city we were headed to, how to build their characters, etc. If I introduced the to an NPC, they interrupted me to set up a marching order.
+If I asked them to set the characters up in a marching order, they began asking questions about the politics of the city we were headed to, how to build their characters, etc. If I introduced them to an non-player character interested in talking to them, they interrupted me to set up a marching order.
 If I told them no marching order was necessary, they focused on it anyway.
 Eventually, I realized that no matter what I was telling them, these two insisted upon talking about something else.
 The other players at the table were beyond frustrated, and so was I. We could not attain any kind of immersion into the story-line, because the narrative was constantly subject to pointless interruption.
 It was like trying to talk to someone on a static line.

 It’s not that their questions were bad; it’s just that each question asked was consistently asked at the least appropriate time for doing so.
 In time, I came to see this as a control issue.
 Neither of these players were willing to let someone else take the lead.
 (Significantly, neither would let anyone else get the last word on anything, least of all each other), and preventing me from gaining any momentum when setting the stage served the same purpose.
 Simply put, neither of these players was willing to cooperate sufficiently to achieve a common narrative framework.
 I didn’t have a solution for this then, and I don’t now, except to game with someone else.